yuvimehta/pycontroller/README.md

 Control multiple decorated functions independently - pause one while others continue running.

 ### CLI Integration
-Use the `pycontroller` command from your terminal for easy process management.
+Use the `taskController` command from your terminal for easy process management.

 ### Pause with 15-Minute Timeout
 When paused, execution automatically terminates if not resumed within 15 minutes.